 We’ve all likely heard of the many adulteration methods for urine drug specimens but we seldom consider the possibilities when it comes to oral fluid adulteration methods.
+Be aware of

 In drug testing, the term adulterate refers to an action taken to alter a test specimen.
 An individual may attempt sample adulteration before submitting it for analysis to prevent the detection of his or her drug use.
 There are several different methods that may be used in an attempt to alter a test sample.
 The methods chosen will depend on the type of drug test being performed and the drug use that the individual is attempting to hide.

 There are 3 popular methods of adulterating oral fluid drug tests.

 - Mints, Citric Acid Candy, or Chewing Gum